Tsiou/BIgDataHadoop2018/README.md

 Map:

-Create a function that outputs <word, 1> (same mapper as stage 1)
+Create a function that outputs <word, 1> if length of word is bigger than average found above.

-Combiner:

-remove duplicates

-Reduce:

-for each word, get the length and emit it if length > average from 1st cycle.
+Reducer:

+Sum the occurences of each word, returning <word, sum(counts)>.